Movers and SHAKERS

 When compared to 2020, deposits in 2021 across popular platforms from women investors have grown by 318%.
 For the same period, deposits from male investors also spiked, but by a more modest 234%.
 The graph below demonstrates the percentage increase, on a monthly basis, of growth in account size.
 While males still have a higher overall deposit base, deposits from female investors accelerated from a 19.3% average in 2020 to 24.5% so far in 2021 (second chart below).

-The growth in women user base continues in 2021.
+The growth in the women user base continues in 2021.
 Robinhood has experienced the greatest relative gain

-A survey of retail investors suggests information awareness is at different levels.
+A survey of retail investors suggests information awareness is at different levels between men and women.
 One example shown is that over 30% of women responded they were not aware of the AMC and Gamestop trading frenzy in early 2021.
 This compares to 17% of men who responded they had no idea of the news story.

 Women are not as experienced with crypto trading as men -- 26% of women compared to 16% of men surveyed said they made their first cryptocurrency investment during the last six months.
 Similar to their investment accounts, deposits in cryptocurrency from women investors have jumped.
 Men’s deposits in crypto trading accounts have not grown at nearly the pace.